APB I2C SLAVE

 0x0

-1: Interrupt generated
+1: Interrupt is generated

 I2C_APB_F IFO_READ_STATUS